Skip to main content Skip to navigation

 Egg

-The egg is oval, green or white and is suspended on a long, hair-like stalk.
+The egg is oval, green, white, or gray and is suspended on a long, hair-like stalk.
+Eggs become more gray as they are about to hatch.
 The egg is about 1/50 inch (0.5 mm) long, while the stalk is about 1/4 inch long (6 mm).
 Eggs are laid singly or in groups.

 Larva

 The larva’s alligator-shaped body is yellow or mottled gray with red or brown and has clumps of bristles.
 Its prominent sickle-like mandibles, or jaws, are longer than the head and are used to capture the prey and extract the body juices.
-The larva develops through five instars and is about 2/3 inch (15 mm) long when mature.
+There are three larval instars and larvae are about 2/3 inch (15 mm) long when mature.
+Chrysoperla larva found in orchards have two prominent marks on the head capsule, whereas Chrysopa have three.

 Pupa

-The larva pupates in an opaque, white or yellow, tightly woven, spherical cocoon.
+The larva pupates in an opaque, white or yellow, tightly woven, spherical cocoon, often in leaf litter, soil, or under tree bark.
 The pupa is green with many features visible externally.
+Pupae are rarely observed in the field.

 Adult